Cord Blood Collection: confessions of a vampire-midwife

 The importance of stem cells for the baby

 Stem cells can self-renew (make copies of themselves) and differentiate (develop into more specialised cells).
 At birth, babies have haematopoietic stem cells in their blood.
 This type of stem cell is similar to those found in bone marrow and can regenerate red blood cells and immune system cells.
-The likelihood is that these stem cells play an important role in repairing any damage done during birth.
-They may also play a role in longer-term protection from disease.
+These stem cells likely play an important role in repairing any damage done during birth and may also play a role in longer-term protection from disease.

 The business of collecting babies' blood

-My primary concern with 'cord' blood banking is the misleading information given to parents.
-This misinformation raises both ethical and legal issues.
-Two main areas require further clarity: blood collection volumes and cord clamping and the effectiveness of stem cell treatments.
+My primary concern with cord blood banking is the misleading information given to parents, which raises ethical and legal issues.
+Two main areas require further clarification: blood collection volumes, cord clamping, and the effectiveness of stem cell treatments.

 Blood collection volumes and cord clamping

 A collection bag holds a significant proportion of the baby's blood.
 The collection bags for 'cord' blood hold 250mls (35mls already taken up with anticoagulant fluid).
 The minimum amount of blood acceptable for collection is 45mls, and the maximum possible is 215mls.
-In one procedure guide, it states "collect as much cord blood as possible [in bold]."
+One procedure guide states, "collect as much cord blood as possible [in bold]."
 Another company reports that the median volume they collect is 60mls.
-I wonder how many parents would consent to someone coming onto the postnatal ward and sticking a needle into their baby to collect 6 adult vials of blood?
-Cord blood collection is the equivalent to this, only the needle is in the umbilical cord rather than the baby.
+I wonder how many parents would consent to someone coming onto the postnatal ward and sticking a needle into their baby to collect six adult vials of blood?
+Cord blood collection is the equivalent of this; only the needle is in the umbilical cord, not the baby.

-In the meantime, a baby blood company amended their promotion blog after being called out by the BBC for its misleading claims.
+In the meantime, a baby blood company amended its promotion blog after the BBC criticized it for making misleading claims [2].

 The effectiveness of stem cell treatments

-Parents need to be informed about the lack of evidence regarding the usefulness of cord blood for future treatment of their baby
+Parents need to be informed that there is no evidence that cord blood is useful for treating their baby in the future.

-There is currently no research evidence demonstrating the effectiveness of 'cord' blood stem cells (haematopoietic) in the treatment of disease or disability.
+There is currently no research evidence demonstrating the effectiveness of 'cord' blood stem cells (haematopoietic) in treating disease or disability.
 Many company websites hint at this by using the terms 'potential' or 'may' or 'future' or 'hope to'.
 Sites also claim that 'cord' blood stem cells are being used to treat '80 diseases', with no mention of whether those treatments are effective or not.
-Some sites refer to the treatments as 'alternative' ie. not being used in mainstream medicine.
+Some sites refer to the treatments as 'alternative', i.e., they are not being used in mainstream medicine.
 However, others include claims of successful treatment, citing case studies or anecdotal news articles (often about stem cells in general rather than 'cord' blood specifically).
-In addition, all of the research (I can find) is being conducted on 'public' stem cells ie. used to treat strangers rather than the baby who donated, or their family.
+In addition, all of the research (I can find) is being conducted on 'public' stem cells, i.e., those used to treat strangers rather than the baby who donated or their family.

 I was recently in correspondence with a representative of a cord blood company and asked for some research evidence to support his claims of successful treatments.
 He sent me a collection of unreferenced statements (marketing) on the company website and two feasibility studies.
 Feasibility studies are carried out to demonstrate that a treatment is 'safe', and a study is possible.
 They do not test the effectiveness of a treatment.
 I pointed this out and have not heard back.
-Whilst there may be several trials underway with 'public' donations, I am yet to see any actual results relating to 'cord' blood stem cells and treatments.
+While several trials may be underway with 'public' donations, I have yet to see any actual results relating to 'cord' blood stem cells and treatments.
 Send me any you may have (research articles only please).

 If commercial cord blood banks are allowed, appropriate information should be given to the consumers willing to use their services, including the fact that the likelihood that the sample may be used to treat one's child is currently negligible, that the future therapeutic possibilities are of a very hypothetical nature and that up until now there is no indication that the present research will lead to specific therapeutic application of one's own cord blood cells.
 Therefore, information has to be particularly explicit that the auto conservation has little value in the current state of scientific knowledge.
 This information should be made clear on all media, including Internet, and in any contracts linking commercial banks to their customers.

-Twenty years later, the British Medical Journal published an article raising concern over the claims made for stem cell applications.
-So, over a 20 year period, companies have been profiting from collecting and storing baby's blood without evidence that it will be of any use.
+Twenty years later, the British Medical Journal published an article raising concern over the claims made for stem cell applications [4].
+So, for twenty years, companies have profited from collecting and storing babies' blood without evidence that it will be useful.

-Companies have also started offering umbilical cord tissue collection as an alternative, or in addition, to 'cord' blood collection.
+Companies have also started offering umbilical cord tissue collection as an alternative to or in addition to cord blood collection.
 Umbilical cord tissue contains mesenchymal stem cells and can be collected alongside optimal cord clamping.
-However, there is no evidence that this type of stem cell offers effective treatments either.
+However, there is no evidence that this type of stem cell offers effective treatments.

 Summary

-I am not suggesting that baby blood banking shouldn't be an available option.
+I am not suggesting that baby blood banking should not be an available option.
 I am suggesting that parents need adequate information before they decide to remove a significant amount of their baby's blood volume.
-They need to weigh up the known benefits of full blood volume at birth vs an unlikely treatment for an unlikely future illness.
+They need to weigh the known benefits of full blood volume at birth against an unlikely treatment for an unlikely future illness.
 Cord blood is babies' blood.
-Parents also need to know if their care provider will benefit financially from persuading them to collect and bank blood.
+Parents must also know if their care provider will benefit financially from persuading them to collect and bank blood.

 PS: I no longer participate in stealing babies' blood.
 We live and learn.